2026 Tech Hiring Benchmarks

 Which tech roles are the most expensive to hire?

-Security engineers and senior site reliability engineers are the priciest, costing roughly 45-50% of annual salary.
-Data scientists and ML engineers are next at 40-50% due to scarcity and longer assessment processes.
-Frontend engineers are the most cost-efficient at around 35-40% of salary.
+Security engineers and senior site reliability engineers are the priciest, costing roughly 70% of annual salary once vacancy cost is included.
+Data scientists and ML engineers are next at 65-70% due to scarcity and longer assessment processes.
+UX and frontend roles are the most cost-efficient at around 50% of salary.
 See all role benchmarks.

 How much do tech recruiters charge?